spporan/wordtap-policy/privacy-policy.md

 ## 2. How We Use Information

-- **Offline Mode:** WordTap uses locally available data or resources for basic word processing (if any are bundled).
+- **Offline Mode:** WordTap uses locally available data or resources for basic word processing.
 - **Online Mode:** When internet is active, WordTap accesses publicly available dictionary/translation websites to extract relevant definitions or translations for the tapped word.

 The tapped word is used **temporarily** to request information.
 It is not stored, logged, or shared with any third party.

 ---

-## 3. Third-Party Websites (Scraped Sources)
+## 3. Third-Party Websites

 WordTap does not use official APIs or SDKs.
 Instead, it may:
-- Load content from public dictionary sites (e.g., Wiktionary, Cambridge, etc.)
+- Load content from public dictionary sites (e.g., Wiktionary, Cambridge, Google search etc.)
-- Extract visible information from those pages (scraping)
+- Extract visible information from those pages

 While WordTap does not share your data with these sites, accessing them means **your browser may connect** to them, subject to their own privacy policies and logging mechanisms.